 Another great way to find a qualified roofer is through your friendly neighbors!

 Nextdoor is a neighborhood social networking platform, on which your community members can comment and post their reviews of local companies and services.

 To start your research, first you’ll need to set up a Nextdoor account if you haven’t already (it’s free).

 Once you have an account, you can use Nextdoor in two different ways to find a roofer:

 This feature is kind of like a Facebook post, but for a neighborhood or home-related topics.

-- Start by going to your Nextdoor newsfeed and click on “Post a message, event, poll, or urgent alert.”
+- Start by going to your Nextdoor newsfeed and click on “Post.

 - Type a short call for help for the subject line, like “Best Roofer Recommendations?”

 - Keep the message short and sweet in the body of the post with something like, “Hey!
 I’m looking to replace/repair my roof.
-Anyone have a recommendation for a roofer who can do the best job fast?
+Anyone have a recommendation for an experienced roofer in the area?
 Thanks.”

 - Post it!